Frequently Asked Questions

 - The student turns 22 years of age or older by August 1.

-If a student does not meet any of the four exceptions listed above, they can request to live off campus but will need to provide supporting documentation with their petition, which will be reviewed by the Office of Residential Living and Learning.
+If a student does not meet any of the five exceptions listed above, they can request to live off campus but will need to provide supporting documentation with their petition, which will be reviewed by the Office of Residential Living and Learning.
 A decision will be made and the student will be notified via email.
 Students who do not adhere to the residence requirement policy and choose to live off-campus will be assessed a housing charge equal to the average two-semester rate for university housing for the applicable year of enrollment.

 How do I apply to live on campus at Stetson University?